 This respect for the event and the victims remains throughout the film due to the fact that the filmmakers use the actual testimonies from the victims.
 Although, it should be noted that some of the testimonies have been meshed together to form this film, so although the vast majority of scenes and events happen in the film, they may not have at that time.
 But for the most part, what we see is what was occurring, but with Kaja being our eyes into the world that they encountered that day.

 Poppe has stated that he wanted to bring the attention back to the victims of the attack and away from the murderer.
 This can only be commended as he has already had enough articles and pieces written about him since the attack.
-By focussing on the victims, they are able to take hold of the story and not allow it to be led by those who carried it out.
+By focusing on the victims, they are able to take hold of the story and not allow it to be led by those who carried it out.
 In fact, one of the survivors stated so in an interview saying that the film brought back the memories of the event and that the impact should affect audiences.

 A lot will be made about the ethics of highlighting this event again, especially only 8 years after and so close to the timing of the event.
 Is Utøya: July 22 difficult to watch?
 Almost certainly, but it is a film that demands to be seen and one that now almost nine years later it still makes you angry, angry that it happened to these innocent teenagers and their families.
 They deserved better.